Types of Cannabis Strains: Sativa vs Indica vs Hybrid

 - Nausea relief

-However, keep in mind that just because a plant is a sativa doesn’t mean it won’t give you couch lock.
-An indica won’t necessarily put you to sleep, either.
+However, keep in mind that just because a plant is a Sativa doesn’t mean it won’t give you a couch lock.
+An Indica won’t necessarily put you to sleep, either.
 To understand why we need to look at the chemistry of cannabis.

 There are hundreds of different compounds found in the cannabis plant.
 The two types of compounds responsible for the effects of cannabis are cannabinoids and terpenes.
 It is the blends of these compounds that create the effects of cannabis.

 While there are several different kinds of cannabinoids, the two that every cannabis consumer should be familiar with are tetrahydrocannabinol (THC) and cannabidiol (CBD).

 - THC – this compound makes us feel hungry and is responsible for that psychoactive “high” that comes from marijuana.
 It also relieves nausea and pain.